 (Ecological Modeling)

-Agroscope Reckenholz Taenikon - Zürich, CH - 2010 to 2011
+Agroscope Reckenholz Taenikon - Zürich, Switzerland - 2010 to 2011

 Responsibilities

-I developed simulations to evaluate how differences in soil carbon in grasslands relates to management intensity.
-Carbon is the main consituent of dead organic materials, for example plants or harvest residues.
+I developed simulations to evaluate how differences in soil carbon in grasslands relate to management intensity.
+Carbon is the main constituent of dead organic matter, for example plants or harvest residues.
 High carbon concentrations in arable lands are good for soil fertility, water retention and mitigation of climate change.
-Here I evaluated how soil Carbon concentrations depend on management activity and intensity.
+Here I evaluated how soil carbon concentrations depend on management activity and intensity.

 Accomplishments

-Developed a 1D simulation model to simulate biomass and carbon dynamics in lowland grasslands in Switzerland.
-The simulation model was developed in C++ and came with a simple windows forms based UI.
+Developed a 1D simulation model to simulate biomass and carbon dynamics in lowland grasslands.
+The simulation model was developed in C++ and came with a simple Windows Forms based user interface.

 Publications